benjystanton/benjystanton.github.io/src/posts/2020-10-15-a-user-centred-design-and-data-community.md

 - Data
 - Design
 - UX
+- Interaction design
 ---

-<p>Back when I worked at ONS (Office for National Statistics), I remember looking around, trying to find other interaction designers and user researchers across government who were working on data publishing services.</p>
+Back when I worked at ONS (Office for National Statistics), I remember looking around, trying to find other interaction designers and user researchers across government who were working on data publishing services.

 Since then, I've met (well, via Twitter) a few people working on these kinds of services.
 [Jeremy](https://twitter.com/jeremyhhy) and [Pete](https://twitter.com/peterjobes) in particular have been doing great work, and whenever I chatted to them it felt like we were facing similar challenges.
 For example, presenting data in user-friendly ways or working with data professionals who aren't used to working with interaction designers.